9 SEO copywriting tips to help you make better content, and rank higher. Don’t miss out on these important SEO tips in your SEO content writing!

 Analyze and discover what are the “gaps” between your content and the top-ranking contents.

 How do you do this?

-The easiest way to do is by conducting the ‘Word Vector Analysis’ on Content Intelligence.
+The easiest way to do this is by conducting the ‘Word Vector Analysis’ on Content Intelligence.

 You will get to see how relevant your content is when compared to the top-performing content.

-What’s cool about this feature is it points out the exact paragraph that can be further improved to close the “gaps”.
-To do this, just click the ‘Section’ on the box.
+What’s cool about this feature is it points out the exact paragraph that can be further improved to close the “gaps.”
+To do this, click the ‘Section’ on the box.

-Whenever you optimize your content, check the Word Vector score again.
+Whenever you optimize your content, recheck the Word Vector score.
 Make sure you get a high score.